Customers frequently ask us if certain applications will work on the Ghost Phone. The short answer is, “YES!”

 What is The Ghost Phone?

-The Ghost Phone is simply a Pixel device running the GrapheneOS open source operating system that has a few settings configured and @ 20 applications installed so you can get up and running quickly once the device arrives at your doorstep.
+The Ghost Phone is simply a Pixel device running the GrapheneOS open source operating system that has a few settings configured and around 20 applications installed so you can get up and running quickly once the device arrives at your doorstep.

 What is Android?